 Double Tapping any Clip, including Stab Clips, will load in the Recording you just made.

-NB This used to be just a single tap to load , but in v1.1 we've changed it to a double tap, after user feedback suggested that it was too easy to overwrite clips by mistake with a single tap.
+NB This used to be just a single tap to load, but from v1.1 onwards we changed it to a double tap, after user feedback suggested that it was too easy to overwrite clips by mistake with a single tap.

 When you hit the Record button, PreRoll will wait the specified number of bars till it drops into Record.